-Altogether, time series data for the US, UK and Germany suggest two main conclusions.
+Altogether, the time series evidence suggests two main conclusions.
 First, defaults increase after periods of rapid debt accumulation, which can be interpreted as support for the financial fragility hypothesis.
-Secondly, pro-debtor bankruptcy reforms tend to be associated with a subsequent increase in insolvencies, while the opposite applies to pro-creditor reforms, in line with the empirical studies for the US surveyed in White (2006).
+Secondly, pro-debtor bankruptcy reforms tend to be associated with a subsequent increase in insolvencies, while the opposite applies to pro-creditor reforms, in line with the empirical studies for the U.S. surveyed in White (2006).

-6 Conclusions
+6. Conclusions